 Tuck founded a groundbreaking book series with Routledge on Indigenous and Decolonizing Studies in Education, which she co-edits with K. Wayne Yang.
 Tuck and Yang are also co-editors-in-chief of the innovative new journal, Critical Ethnic Studies, published twice a year by University of Minnesota Press.
 Over the past five years, Tuck has co-edited five special issues of leading academic journals in education and qualitative research including International Journal of Qualitative Studies in Education, Environmental Education Research, English Journal, Cultural Studies—Critical Methodologies, and Educational Studies.

 In addition to scholarly impact, Tuck’s work exemplifies socially engaged research that is conducted with and for the benefit of working class, racialized, and Indigenous communities.
-Her William T. Grant Foundation project, Migrant Youth, Deferred Action and Postsecondary Outcomes ($350,000 USD), is a 5-year study examining educational outcomes of school-aged children whose families migrate to the US for seasonal agricultural labor.
+Her William T. Grant Foundation project, Migrant Youth, Deferred Action and Postsecondary Outcomes, involved a study examining educational outcomes of school-aged children whose families migrate to the US for seasonal agricultural labor.
 In New York City, she worked with youth co-researchers to examine the promises and pitfalls of the GED for young people who are pushed out of high schools.
 Because of the social impact of her work as well as her respectful engagement with communities, Tuck is a sought-after collaborator by NGOs, governments, and community-based organizations.